India crush Sri Lanka by 10 wickets to win eighth Asia Cup cricket crown

 Bumrah removed Kusal Perera in the first over to trigger a collapse and the Sri Lanka batters looked helpless as Siraj breathed fire with the new ball.

-Only Kusal Mendis (17) and Dushan Hemanta, who made 13 not out, managed double digits for the home side.
+Only Kusal Mendis (17) and Dushan Hemantha, who made 13 not out, managed double digits for the home side.

 India skipper Rohit Sharma held himself back and sent out Ishan Kishan to open the innings with Shubman Gill, opting for a left-right opening stand.